jvictoria13/capstone-project/README.md

 - Advanced Analytics: Incorporating natural language processing techniques for deeper semantic analysis.
 - Real-time Analysis: Developing a real-time monitoring system to track listener behavior.
 - Personalized Recommendations: Suggesting relevant content based on user preferences.
+# retrospective
+### Challenges:
+- Data Quality: Dealing with noisy and inconsistent audio data.
+- Model Performance: Optimizing model accuracy and efficiency.
+### Lessons Learned:
+- The importance of data cleaning and preprocessing.
+- The power of AI and machine learning for audio analysis.
+- The value of iterative development and user feedback.